 The most effective type of address validation a retailer can use is type-ahead, which allows the customer to focus on a single form field.
 As they begin to type in this field, accurate addresses are automatically brought up, and as the shopper continues to type, addresses become increasingly accurate.
 As soon as the customer selects an address from the suggestions, the entire address is auto-populated, meaning less keystrokes, less stress and more accurate addresses.

-With accurate address data, you can be confident that more parcels are delivered to the right place, first time.
+With accurate and complete address data, you can be confident that more parcels are delivered to the right place, first time.
 Sounds simple, and in fact, it is.

 Find out how PCA Predict can help you capture accurate and up to date address data in your checkout.